-The actuarial assumptions used in the December 31, 2015 valuation were based on the results of actuarial experience studies.
-The experience study was for the period January 1, 2009 -December 31, 2012, except where required to be different by GASB Statement No. 68.
+The actuarial assumptions used in the December 31, 2016 valuation were based on the results of actuarial experience studies.
+The experience study was for the period January 1, 2009 - December 31, 2012, except where required to be different by GASB Statement No. 68.

-The total pension liability in the December 31, 2015 actuarial valuation was determined using the following actuarial assumptions:
+The total pension liability in the December 31, 2016 actuarial valuation was determined using the following actuarial assumptions:

-Inflation 3.00%

-Overall payroll growth 2.00%

-Investment rate of return 8.10% This rate reflects the long-term rate of return funding valuation assumption of 8.00%, plus 0.10% adjustment to be gross of administrative expenses as required by GASB Statement No. 68

-Salary increases were based on a service-related table.
-Mortality rates for active members, was based on the gender-specific RP-2000 Active Employee Mortality Table with a two-year setforward for males and a four-year set-back for females, both with the projection scale AA and then projected with 110% of the MP-2014 Ultimate scale after that.
-For service retirees, beneficiaries, and non-depositing members, the gender-specific RP-2000 Combined Mortality Table with the projection scale AA and then projected with 110% of the MP-2014 Ultimate scale after that and a one-year set-forward for males and no age adjustment for females was used.
-For disabled annuitants, gender-specific RP-2000 Disabled Mortality Table is used with slight adjustments and then projected with 110% of the MP-2014 Ultimate scale after that.
+Inflation Overall payroll growth Investment rate of return 3.00% 2.00% 8.10% This rate reflects the long-term rate of return funding valuation assumption of 8.00%, plus 0.10% adjustment to be gross of administrative expenses adjustment to be gross of administrative expenses as required by GASB Statement No. 68 then projected with 110% of the MP-2014 Ultimate scale after that.
+For service retirees, beneficiaries, and non-depositing members, the gender-specific RP-2000 Combined Mortality Table projected to 2014 with scale AA and then projected with 110% of the MP-2014 Ultimate scale after that, with a one-year set-forward for males and no age adjustment for females was used.
+For disabled annuitants, gender-specific RP-2000 Disabled Mortality Table projected to 2014 with scale AA and then projected with 110% of the MP-2014 Ultimate no age adjustment for females and a two-year set-forward for females was used.